-The Group provides compensation benefits to employees (including directors) of the Group in the form of share-based payment transactions, whereby employees render services in exchange for shares or rights over shares ('equity-settled transactions').
+The Group provides compensation benefits to employees (including directors) of the Group in the form of sharebased payment transactions, whereby employees render services in exchange for shares or rights over shares ('equity-settled transactions').

 The cost of these equity-settled transactions with employees is measured by reference to the fair value at the date at which they are granted.
-The fair value is determined by a Black Scholes model.
+The fair value is determined by a Black Scholes model or similar such market based valuation models.